rombrew/gp/README.md

 * Multiple axes are supported by design.
 * Real-time plotting from multiple asynchronous sources.
 * Simple math operations like subtraction or polynomial fitting.
-* Data pick tool to extract accurate numeric values.
+* Data sample tool to extract accurate numeric values.
 * Static (from file) and dynamic (from UI) configuration.
 * Export screen or data to the file (PNG, SVG, CSV).